 If you hail from the Bluegrass State or are getting ready to move to the area, Kentucky Farm Bureau may be one of your top contenders for Kentucky car insurance.
-Though smaller than its national competitors, we’ve found that many of the Farm Bureau branches, including Kentucky Farm Bureau, are strongly reviewed and have a significant number of cost-saving options.
+Though smaller than its national competitors, Kentucky Farm Bureau insurance is well-loved in the state.

 In this article:

 - Customer Reviews For Kentucky Farm Bureau Insurance